 Under EOLWD guidelines, workers suffering a partial incapacity can receive benefits for up to 260 weeks.

-At the Law Offices of Jeffery S. Glassman, LLC in Boston, our workers’ compensation attorneys understand the process can be very confusing to injured claimants, and it may appear as if it will be difficult to obtain a full and appropriate workers’ compensation award.
+At the Law Offices of Jeffery S. Glassman, LLC in Boston, our legal team understand the process can be very confusing to injured claimants, and it may appear as if it will be difficult to obtain a full and appropriate workers’ compensation award.
 This is especially true when workers’ are supposed to be concentrating on making a recovery, and the last thing they need is to be on the phone or going to a government office to deal with a bureaucratic headache.

 The best thing you can do if you have been injured on the job is to contact a Massachusetts workers’ compensation attorney who has experience and regularly represents clients in your situation.
 You want somebody who is on your side, fighting for your rights, while explaining the process and keeping you updated at all times.
 This will allow you to focus on what is important.